Assistance. To assist people who are on the path to a cryonic suspension.

 Mae developed a keen interest in science as a teenager and fostered it throughout her working life.
 Her reading led her to the field of cryonics towards the end of a career in information technology (IT).

 Mae spent some initial years working as a freelance lighting technician in the performance arts in Sydney, and moved into mainframe computer operation over the next decade.
 She then worked for over 20 years in NSW Public Service administration, initially gaining industry qualifications in IT network support and subsequently following a main career path in IT project management.
-Throughout this time, she held several managerial positions and led service teams at a senior level.
+Throughout this time, her roles included leadership of service teams at a senior level and provided experience in business management.

 Since retiring from the Public Service in 2014, Mae has worked on various design projects, and has also sought to contribute to emerging cryonics services in Australia.